f5devcentral/f5-agility-labs-xc/docs/class2/intro.rst

 ACME has an Application Team that supports internally developed traditional and modern apps, vendor provided and SaaS applications.
-As security threats are becoming more prevalant, the ACME's Risk and Compliance organization has mandated that Web Application Firewalls be deployed across all public facing applications within the next 30 days.
+As security threats are becoming more prevalent, the ACME's Risk and Compliance organization has mandated that Web Application Firewalls be deployed across all public facing applications within the next 30 days.

 As the Network Security Engineer, you are tasked with evaluating how to securely